-The aged (age 65 and older) or blind deduction under §63(f) is not eliminated.
+The aged (age 65 and older) or blind deduction under \$63(f) is not eliminated.
 The Joint Explanatory Statement describes the Senate version: "The additional standard deduction for the elderly and the blind is not changed by the provision," and the Conference Agreement followed the Senate amendment.
 The aged or blind indexed deduction has previously been announced as being \$1,300 (\$1,600 for an unmarried person who is not a surviving spouse) for 2018.

 - (4) Kiddie Tax.
 Under pre-Act law, the earned income of a child is taxed under the child's single individual rates, but unearned income of a child who is subject to the Kiddie Tax (generally children with unearned income exceeding \$2,100 who are under age 18 and some children up to age 23 meeting certain requirements) is taxed at the parents' rates if those rates are higher than the child's rate.
 The Act continues but simplifies the Kiddie Tax by applying ordinary and capital gains rates applicable to trusts and estates, which often are higher than the parents' rates, to the unearned income of the child.
+The changes increase the importance of delaying significant investment income events, if possible, until the child is no longer subject to the Kiddie tax.
 This change does not affect the ability of the child to take advantage of the \$200,000 threshold for protection from the 3.8% net investment income tax. - (5) Child Tax Credit.
 The Act increases the child tax credit from \$1,000 for each qualifying child under age 17 to \$2,000 (not indexed) and the phase-out would not begin until income exceeds \$400,000 (not indexed) for married taxpayers filing jointly or \$200,000 (not indexed) for other taxpayers.
 The Act also increases the refundable portion of the credit.